How can I get downside risk protection with robo-advisors?

 Robo-advisors have remade the investing landscape: they're simple, low cost and passive investments almost always outperform active investments over the long term.

 For most people, the set-and-forget mode of passive investing will produce better results than trying to manage your own portfolio — or not investing at all.
-But while robo-adivisors can do well with rules based on modern portfolio theory during a bull market, nailing algorithms during a correction, bear market, period of high inflation or higher-than-usual volatility can be more challenging.
+But while robo-advisors can do well with rules based on modern portfolio theory during a bull market, nailing algorithms during a correction, bear market, period of high inflation or higher-than-usual volatility can be more challenging.

 "Because robo-advisors have a one-size-fits-all approach, the downside protection may be limited," says Mark Struthers, certified financial planner and founder of Sona Financial.
 "They most often only use basic bond ETFs as a risk diversifier, which, given the possibility of a down equity market combined with a down bond market, may not be enough.
 Few robos use inflation-sensitive or interest-rate hedged assets."